Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Task-Adaptive Saliency Supervision

 \subsection{Saliency Noise Injection}

-Although we apply low-level teacher-student distillation and dilated boundary supervision to maintain robust saliency representations across tasks, the model can still forget saliency on samples from previous tasks.
-To address this, we force the model to recover the correct saliency estimation from injected saliency noise.
+Although we apply low-level distillation and dilated boundary supervision to maintain saliency representations across tasks, the model can still forget saliency on samples from previous tasks.
+To address this, we force the model to be able to recover correct saliency maps from injected saliency noise.

 At each task there is no available training data from previous or future tasks, and therefore we cannot directly know saliency drift on these samples.
 Instead of supervising the model with ground-truth saliency drift signals, we introduce saliency noise on random feature channels.
 We use a random ellipse to approximate the potential saliency drift in future tasks and the model is trained to denoise within each stage.
 Therefore the model can learn to effectively reduce real saliency drift.